 The theory argued by Corcores and Gold is that "salted food acts in the brain like an opiate agonist," meaning that it binds with opioid receptors in the brain, producing a similarly pleasurable effect we interpret as tasty.
-In support of this, researchers have observed that opioid addicts going through withdrawal will often overconsume calories and salty foods in an attempt, so the theory goes, to "self-medicate."50 The analogy of salt It may not be that salt is a drug, but that drugs are like salt. as an opioid replacement is not perfect, however.
+In support of this, researchers have observed that opioid addicts going through withdrawal will often overconsume calories and salty foods in an attempt, so the theory goes, to "self-medicate."
+The analogy of salt as an opioid replacement is not perfect, however.
 Studies indicate that the elevated appetite observed in opiate addicts in withdrawal might be due to the nutritional deficiency experienced by opiate users and that as the deficiency fades, so does the increased appetite.
 For example, in one study of opioidaddicted rats, researchers found that in early withdrawal their valuation of sugar was inflated compared to other rats, but after two weeks, they valued sugar no higher than did other rats.
 An increased attraction to salt during opioid withdrawal may or may not have a similar shelf life.51